metal3-io/metal3-docs/design/baremetal-operator/how-ironic-works.md

 Inspection may be used if a baremetal node has not been already discovered or inspected previously in order to collect up to date details about the hardware.
-This is particullarly important in order to update the records of networking ports for identification of the baremetal node and creation of PXE/iPXE configuration files in order to help ensure that baremetal node is quickly booted for booting into the deployment and discovery ramdisk.
+This is particularly important in order to update the records of networking ports for identification of the baremetal node and creation of PXE/iPXE configuration files in order to help ensure that baremetal node is quickly booted for booting into the deployment and discovery ramdisk.